Henshall/php-stripe-wrapper/readme.md

 I wanted to created this package to help simplify payment processing with Stripe - and help developers quickly start using stripe with lots of examples.
-Although this package is mostly a simple wrapper, it has a unique way of handling errors (important), processing web-hooks, works with stripe connect, and has documentation to provide lots of examples on how to use it.
+Although this package is mostly a simple wrapper, it has a unique way of handling errors (important), processing web-hooks, working with stripe connect, and has documentation to provide lots of examples on how to use it.

 ## Installation with Composer: